 One of my favorite things to do after a hard workout is rub my legs down with Deep Blue Rub and a few drops of AromaTouch essential oil.
 This combo provides a soothing massage for my legs and helps to ease feelings of tension prevent soreness the next day.
 Massage releases oxytocin which can help lower stress levels.
 If you don't have time to get a full body massage, rubbing down areas of your body that you can easily reach can provide some of the same benefits!

-A lot of us spend a majority of our workouts outside.
+A lot of us do a majority of our workouts outside.
 This can have some benefits and drawbacks.
 Soaking up Vitamin D is great for our overall health and mood, it can also lead to some undesired side effects such as sunburn.

 Again, I live in Alaska and do not find myself concerned about sunburn very often.
 However, for folks living in places farther south than me, sunburn can be a concern.
 I always advocate for spending a little bit of time outside each day without sunscreen so you can make some vitamin D, but a multi-hour workout in the blazing sun is not the place to do that if it puts you at risk for a bad sunburn.

 Sunscreen options that I like: